techspec8/Azure-Compute/README.md

 <img src="https://i.imgur.com/tUjfXAc.png alt="Microsoft Azure Logo"/>
 </p>

-<h1>Creating Network Security Groups in the Cloud (Azure)</h1>
+<h1>Creating Network Security Groups on the Cloud (Azure)</h1>
-This tutorial outlines the steps to creating network security groups on virtual machines in Azure.<br />
+This tutorial outlines the steps to creating virtual machines and connecting them to the same network security group in Azure.<br />

 <h2>Environments and Technologies Used</h2>